Anthropophagolagnia

 Safety, consent & law

-This interest is harmful and illegal in the most absolute sense: any enactment constitutes rape, homicide, and desecration of a body, grave crimes in every jurisdiction, and consent is no defence to killing or grievous bodily harm.
-It cannot be acted upon under any circumstances.
+This interest is harmful and illegal in the most absolute sense.
+Any enactment constitutes rape, homicide and desecration of a body: grave crimes in every jurisdiction.
+Consent is not a defence to killing or grievous bodily harm, as the Meiwes prosecution made clear.
 The only responsible framing is harm prevention and qualified mental-health care.
 Anyone experiencing such urges, or thoughts of harming others or themselves, should seek confidential professional help or contact a crisis service immediately.

-- Erotophonophilia4/100Erotophonophilia · Clinical ParaphiliasErotophonophilia, or lust murder, is an extremely rare and dangerous clinical paraphilia in which sexual arousal is contingent on the killing of another person.
+- Erotophonophilia4/100Erotophonophilia · Clinical ParaphiliasErotophonophilia, or lust murder, is an extremely rare and dangerous paraphilic pattern in which sexual arousal becomes contingent on killing another person.
 Documented here strictly for clinical and forensic completeness, with clear harm and legal framing and no instructional content.4

 - Sadism59/100Sexual Sadism Disorder · Clinical ParaphiliasRecurrent, intense sexual arousal from the physical or psychological suffering of another person.
 As the DSM-5-TR's Sexual Sadism Disorder it is diagnosed only when acted on with a non-consenting person or when it causes clinically significant distress or impairment; consensual dominance is not itself a disorder.59